BlankaG/First-Project/README.md

 Happy coding!

 BLANKA GRZNAROVA
-Website For Restaurant : The Girl & The Sheep
+Website For Restaurant : The Ivory Restaurant

 1 Creating the Skeleton of the landing page
 - 4 sections: